-J&K: Suspected terrorists shoot at a political worker
+J&K: Suspected terrorists shoot at a NC worker

-Srinagar, Mar 14: Suspected terrorists have reportedly shot at a political worker in Jammu and Kashmir, said reports.
+Srinagar, Mar 14: Suspected terrorists have reportedly shot at a worker of the National Conference in Jammu and Kashmir' Bijbehara, said reports.
 The injured worker has been admitted to a hospital in Srinagar.

 The injured has been identified as one Mohammed Ismail Wani.
+He was the Block President National Conference.

-Some reports suggest that Wani is a worker of the National Conference.
+"My @JKNC_ colleague Mohd Ismail Wani, block President Bijbehara block in South Kashmir of has been shot & injured.
+He has been referred to Srinagar.
+Praying for his recovery," party's vice-president Omar Abdullah tweeted.

 Also Read | Shujaat Bukhari: Not the first tryst with terror, was abducted in 2006